 If you're dedicated to getting toned abs, a larger stomach is probably the very last thing you want.
-If you're only doing ab exercises, your stomach may actually get larger.
+But, if you're only doing ab exercises, your stomach may actually get larger.
 Instead, you need to focus on a full-body fitness routine that includes fat-burning cardio and cutting calories from your diet.

 To get toned abs, you have to achieve two goals.
-First, you'll need to burn fat, which is the culprit behind a large, flabby stomach.
-While ab exercises such as crunches do burn some calories, they won't burn enough fat to help you lose weight on your stomach.
+First, you need to burn fat, which is often the culprit if your stomach sticks out.
+While ab exercises, such as crunches, do burn some calories, they won't burn enough fat to help you lose weight on your stomach.

 When you exercise, your heart rapidly pumps blood to your muscles and organs, and this can cause your stomach muscles to temporarily puff up and look larger.
 Exercise also causes microscopic tears in your muscles.